 After completing General Military Course requirements, if students wish to be considered for entry into the last two years of the program, the Professional Officer Course, they must meet certain requirements.
 This system uses qualitative factors, such as grade point average, unit commander evaluation and aptitude test scores, to determine if a candidate has officer potential.
-After selection, before entering the Professional Officer Course, you must successfully complete a 24-day summer field-training exercise at Maxwell AFB, Alabama.
-Once you’re enrolled in POC, you’ll attend class three hours a week and participate in a one- to two-hour weekly Leadership Laboratory.
+After selection, before entering the Professional Officer Course, you must successfully complete a 13-day summer Field Training exercise at Maxwell AFB, Alabama.
+Once you’re enrolled in POC, you’ll attend class three hours a week and participate in a two-hour weekly Leadership Laboratory.
 We call this part of the program AS300 and AS400.

 The Professional Officer Course is offered to juniors and seniors who have already committed to a four-year postgraduation service commitment with the Air Force.
 You must meet all the GMC (General Military Course) membership requirements and: